BastiTee/pyntrest/README.md

 What you should see is a web photo album that is automatically generated from the local folder `<pyntrest>/sample_images`.
 Of course you can also use your own images and brandings.
 For that please refer to `<pyntrest>/pyntrest/pyntrest_config.py` and change the settings as you desire.
 Pyntrest is fully compatible with wsgi servers like unicorn or Apache using mod_wsgi.
 Hence it is possible to use it in combination with production servers.

+## Options for folders

+Subfolders and/or the root of your local image folder can be enriched and configured by providing an `info.ini` file (see  `<pyntrest>/sample_images` for some examples.
+The following options can be set.

+### AlbumInfo Section

+In the album info section you can provide detailed information about your image.
+The section is labeled `[AlbumInfo]`.
+After the section label you can provide various options in the form `<Key>=<Value>` to configure the album.
+Valid options are:

+* `Title` - Title of the album.
+Will appear in the album header.
+* `Description` - Short description of the album.
+Will appear in the album header.
+* `CoverImage` - Image to be used as album cover.
+If not set, the first image will be used.
+If no image is available, then a placeholder will be created.
+* `HideCover` - Allowed values are `True` or `False`.
+If set to true, the cover image will not appear within the sub album.
+If not set or set to false, the default (cover not hidden) will be used.
+* `ReverseImages` - Allowed values are `True` or `False`.
+If set to true, the album images will be sorted in descending order.
+If not set or set to false, the default (ascending order) will be used.
+This has no effect on the folders within the album.
+* `ModifiedAlbumsOnTop` - Allowed values are `True` or `False`.
+If set to true, the sub album folders will be sorted so that the album is on top that was modified or created last.
+If not set or set to false, the default order (ascending by name) will be used.
+This has no effect on the images within the album.

+	[AlbumInfo]
+	Title=Pyntrest
+	Description=Automated web photo albums for convenience lovers CoverImage=im-001.jpg
+	HideCover=False
+	ReverseImages=True
+	ModifiedAlbumsOnTop=False

+### ImageInfo Section

+In the image info section you can provide details for individual photos.
+The section is labeled `[ImageInfo]`.
+After the section label you can simply provide `<Image-Filename>=<Your-Description>` to add an image description.

+	[ImageInfo]
+	image-01.jpg=My favourite image!
+	im-0041.youtube.ini=This funny video was made in 2009. image-02.jpeg=Oh!
+Look at Johnnys face :)

 ## Common problems on startup

  * If tests fail with an error like the one below, then you need to install `libjpeg-devel` for your platform and rerun the Pillow installation